Oko Town

 Oko Town is an Igbo speaking town in south eastern Nigeria.
 It is one of the 16 towns that make up the geopolitical area called Orumba North Local Government Area of Anambra state.
 It is the major economic town of the local government largely dependent on a very large student community and staff strength of the Federal Polytechnic, Oko.

-Oko (spelt locally as Oko) is regarded as a citadel of learning due to the start of western educations and establishment of first polytechnic in the old Anambra (present Anambra, Enugu and part of Ebonyi) State in the town.
+Oko is regarded as a citadel of learning due to the start of western educations and establishment of first polytechnic in the old Anambra (present Anambra, Enugu and part of Ebonyi) State in the town.
 It is also widely recognized because of its erosion site which has baffled geologists for many years and records have it that it is supposedly deeper than the Grand Canyon.

 Origin

 Oko in Anambra State originally migrated from Oko in Delta state when there was a conflict between them (then young sons and daughter) and the elders in the village.
 They defy the instruction of the elderly and went for a ceremony which the then Cabinet instructed they should not attend, and in returning from the ceremony they were banish from entering Oko village in Delta state.

 Around the early 12th century, a farmer was known to have founded Oko.
 He was known to be a good hunter and was engaged in hunting mostly after planting season and before crops were ready for harvest.
 During these periods, food was usually scarce and there was always need to look for other food sources beside farm crops.

 Oko is famous for a few reasons;